UnofficialCrusaderPatch/UnofficialCrusaderPatch/README.md

 Announcement: Our Discord server got hacked and destroyed.
 We are in contact with Discord and hope to bring it back as soon as we can.
+We will keep you informed here on our GitHub

 ---